ghox789/NSA-Security-Toolkit/README.md

    * Finally, it will prompt you to create the initial **admin** user account.
 3. **Login:** After the first run, you will always be greeted by a secure login prompt.
 4. **Navigate the Menus:** Simply use the number keys to navigate through the various tools and options.
+5. **google api:** you will need google api for safe browsing scan.

 ### **Disclaimer**